BozhidarShopov/JavaScript-Pattern-Drawing-Project/README.md

 The program provides a menu where users can select a pattern type, specify dimensions, and display geometric patterns using asterisks (`*`).

 💡 **My Role:**
-I am responsible for completing the sections marked with `// TODO` comments by implementing the logic for drawing the patterns.
+- I am responsible for completing the sections marked with `// TODO` comments by implementing the logic for drawing the patterns.
+ - I am responsible for adding functionality to the original program

 ---